 Kalam Dennis graduated from Clark Atlanta University where he received a degree in Business Administration – Marketing.
 Post college Kalam he was recruited L’Oreal USA for their management training program.
 He spent a total of 13 years at L’Oreal – working in analytics, Account management, Brand marketing and ultimately departing as a vice president in Business Development.
 After L’Oreal Kalam started AptDeco in 2014 with Co-founder Reham Fagiri.
 AptDeco makes it easy for you to buy and sell your furniture in NY, NJ and CT with plans to expand to California, Chicago, Philadelphia and Boston in the near future.
 Kalam was born in Oakland, California and raised in Los Angeles.

 Azza Elsheikh is currently leading product development at Splice, a rapidly growing music technology start-up after leaving her role as VP of Product and Design at NBC Universal in 2018.
 Prior to NBC, Azza was at American Express leading a team of 30 business and technology professionals to deliver software product across 21 international markets driving over a $1 Billion dollars annually.
 In her spare time, Azza also consults with various artists, entertainers, and media companies mostly in the African Diaspora community helping them shape their brand and strategic goals with a focus on business planning, branding, financial analysis & digital strategy.
 Azza has worked with Wondaland Records (Janelle Monae’s oint Venture Record Label), Sokoni Agency (Parkwood Entertainment, Everyday People NYC, The L’OREAL Group, etc.), and Well-Read Black Girl.
-Azza was born to Sudanese parents in Sweden growing up there and in Uganda before her family immigrated to New York City.
+Azza was born to Sudanese parents in Sweden growing up there, Sudan and Uganda before her family immigrated to New York City.